 New York | BEIJING | Seoul

 OBRA Architects was founded by Pablo Castro and Jennifer Lee in the year 2000 in New York City.
-This year marks the opening of their second office in Beijing.
 The projects undertaken by OBRA span a wide range of programs and sizes, from furniture and interior landscapes to single-family residences, housing, and larger-scale masterplanning projects, yet consistently seek to evoke invention and interest through explorations of material, structure, site and experience.
 Their practice and their work seek to challenge and expand the range of metaphors in which architecture finds its meaning.
 OBRA considers each and every project to be intimately bound to its surroundings, extending afield into site and landscape the conceptual understanding of the architectural work.
 As a result many proposals and built works include outdoor components and integration into the natural or urban landscape.

 The work of OBRA Architects proposes the design of buildings as a way of developing a clearer awareness between ourselves and the world we create and inhabit.
 In an effort to bring this world into sharper focus in all its mysterious complexity and variety, "OBRA" deliberately avoids the development of a "personal architectural language" as a tool of analysis and synthesis of a design problem, reasoning that such formal consistency on the part of the designing subject, is an imposition and a violation of his/her object of study and creation: the world.
 OBRA's work involves a continuous process of deliberately unleashed interruptions in the design process, with the aim of shortcircuiting the linearities of our acquired design habits, a process they hope creates a space for a project to come to be, as if by itself.
 Their aim is to finish with form, not to start with it.